ErfanShm/Learn-Markdown-Deeper/README.md

 ## License

-The content in this repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-You are free to share and adapt the content for any purpose, provided you give appropriate credit to the original author(s) and the repository.
+The content in this repository is licensed under the [Creative Commons Zero v1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).
+You are free to use, modify, and distribute the content for any purpose without any restrictions.

 ---